strangerstudios/pmpro-user-pages/readme.txt

 == Changelog ==
 = .2 =
 * Added pre_get_posts filter to keep user pages out of searches, etc.
+* The main user page will now show a list of sub pages.

 = .1 =
 * This is the initial version of the plugin.